antarctica/ansible-samba-server/README.md

 ### Variables

 * `samba_server_controller_user_username`
-    * The username of the controller OS user, used for system tasks, if enabled.
+    * The username of the controller user, used for system tasks, if enabled
-    * This variable must be a valid OS user.
+    * This variable **MUST** be a valid UNIX user.
 	* Default: "controller"
 * `samba_server_app_user_username`
-    * The username of the app OS user, used for day to day tasks, if enabled.
+    * The username of the app user, used for day to day tasks, if enabled
-    * This variable must be a valid OS user.
+    * This variable **MUST** be a valid UNIX user.
 	* Default: "app"
 * `samba_server_controller_samba_user_enabled`
-    * If "true" the Samba password for the controller OS user will be set to allow the user to login.
+    * If "true" the Samba password for the controller user will be set to allow the user to login
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-	* Default: true
+	* Default: "true"
 * `samba_server_controller_samba_user_password`
-	* Samba password for the controller OS user.
+	* Samba password for the controller user, if enabled
 	* Default: "password"
 * `samba_server_app_samba_user_enabled`
-    * If "true" the Samba password for the app OS user will be set to allow the user to login.
+    * If "true" the Samba password for the app user will be set to allow the user to login
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-	* Default: true
+	* Default: "true"
 * `samba_server_app_samba_user_password`
-	* Samba password for the controller OS user.
+	* Samba password for the app user, if enabled
 	* Default: "password"
 * `samba_server_workgroup`
-	* Workgroup of the Samba server.
+	* Workgroup of the Samba server
 	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#WORKGROUP) for more information.
 	* Default: "NERC"
 * `samba_server_role`
-	* Operating mode of the Samba server.
+	* Operating mode of the Samba server
-	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#SERVERROLE) for more information and list of possible values this **must** be.
+	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#SERVERROLE) for more information and list of possible values this **MUST** be.
 	* Default: "standalone server"
 * `samba_server_sync_password_changes`
-	* If "yes" OS and Samba passwords will be synchronised.
+	* If "yes" UNIX and Samba passwords will be synchronised
 	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#UNIXPASSWORDSYNC) for more information.
+    * This variable **MUST** be set to either "yes" or "no" and **MUST** be quoted to prevent automatic conversion to a boolean (true/false) representation.
 	* Default: "no"
 * `samba_server_pam_password_changes`
-	* Use PAM when changing Samba passwords.
+	* If "yes" PAM will be used when changing Samba passwords
 	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#UNIXPASSWORDSYNC) for more information.
+    * This variable **MUST** be set to either "yes" or "no" and **MUST** be quoted to prevent automatic conversion to a boolean (true/false) representation.
 	* Default: "no"
 * `samba_server_file_creation_mask`
-	* Controls initial permissions applied to newly created files.
+	* Controls initial permissions applied to newly created files
 	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#CREATEMASK) for more information.
+    * This variable **MUST** be quoted to preserve leading zeros.
 	* Default: "0600"
 * `samba_server_directory_creation_mask`
-	* Controls initial permissions applied to newly created directories.
+	* Controls initial permissions applied to newly created directories
 	* See [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#DIRECTORYMASK) for more information.
+    * This variable **MUST** be quoted to preserve leading zeros.
 	* Default: "0700"
 * `samba_server_default_shares`
-	* Array of default Samba shares.
+	* Array of default Samba shares
-	* **Do not** override this variable, use `samba_server_user_shares` instead.
+	* You **MUST NOT** override this variable, use `samba_server_user_shares` instead.
 	* Structured as an array of items where each item consists of a share descriptor and array of options and values:
 		* `descriptor`
 			* Identifier used with this variable only.
 		* `options` [array]
 			* `option`
-				* Name of config option (e.g. "path")
+				* Name of configuration option (e.g. "path")
 			* `value`
 				* Value for option (e.g. "/app")
-	* See below for typical values for shares
+	* See below for typical values for shares.
 	* Default: (see variable)
 * `samba_server_user_shares`
-	* Array of Samba shares.
+	* Array of Samba shares
 	* Structured as an array of items where each item consists of a share descriptor and array of options and values:
 		* `descriptor`
 			* Identifier used with this variable only.
 		* `options` [array]
 			* `option`
-				* Name of config option (e.g. "path")
+				* Name of configuration option (e.g. "path")
 			* `value`
 				* Value for option (e.g. "/app")
-	* See below for typical values for shares
+	* See below for typical values for shares.
 	* Default: "[]  (empty array)"

 #### Share definitions

 The following examples give examples of defining different types of shares.
 The documentation [here](https://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html) details the purpose and syntax for each option used.

 ##### Read/Write access by all Samba users